Full Mouth Restoration Mount Pleasant, MI

 Periodontal Therapy

 Periodontitis is a destructive disease that eats away at the gums and can lead to gum recession and tooth loss.
 Patients with severe gum disease benefit from laser dentistry or oral surgery.
 Dental lasers remove infected gum tissue without suturing or loud dental tools.
-If patients are in the early stages of their gum disease, we can provide them with antibacterial rinses or scaling and root planing.
-Scaling and root planing provide a deep clean around and beneath the gums to help prevent gum recession.

 Tooth Extractions